 Mergers and Acquisitions

-In 2014, SEA acquired to acquire Quietside Corporation, a distribution channel for heating, ventilation, and air conditioning (HVAC) products.
+Also in 2014, SEA acquired Quietside Corporation, a distribution channel for heating, ventilation, and air conditioning (HVAC) products.
 Quietside had been the master distributor for Samsung HVAC products in the US and Canada since 1997.
 With the acquisition and beyond, Samsung expects to further strengthen its sales operations in North America, particularly in business-to-business markets.
 The Quietside deal is expected to be a prelude to enhanced HVAC products made more specifically for North American customers.

 In an in-house merger, SEA absorbed the operations of Samsung Telecommunications America.
 The move is intended to increase efficiency in Samsung's US operations.